ajstrand/base-widget/README.md

 # base-widget
-Editor widget used by ajstrand/slap
+Base widget used by ajstrand/slap